Carl McCunn: Alaskan excursion

 McCunn had lived five months on the Brooks Range in 1976.
 In March 1981, he hired a bush pilot to drop him off at a remote, unnamed lake approximately 225 mi northeast of Fairbanks, approximately 40 mi west of the Coleen River and 150 mi north of Fort Yukon, Alaska, (Note: McCunn's camp also has been reported as being near the confluence of the Coleen and Porcupine Rivers, based in part on McCunn's estimate he was 75 mi northeast of Fort Yukon.) on the southern margin of the Brooks Range.
 McCunn intended to photograph wildlife for about five months.
 On this trip, he flew in with 500 rolls of film, 1400 lb of provisions, two rifles, and a shotgun.
 Believing he would not need them, he prematurely disposed of five boxes of shotgun shells in the river near his camp.
 He began his stay entranced by the local wildlife, which was returning to its summer grounds.

-Although McCunn thought he had arranged for a friend who was a pilot to return for him in August, he apparently had never confirmed this.
+Although McCunn believed he had arranged for a friend who was a pilot to return for him in August, he apparently had never confirmed this agreement.
 McCunn had hired an air taxi service to fly him in and was expecting the friend to pick him up as he did not have enough money to pay for air taxi service out; however, McCunn compounded the error by never telling his friend he had hired the air taxi service to fly him to the remote location.
 The inbound air taxi pilot later testified, "We had instructions he was to be picked up by a friend of his before winter set in, with a float plane."
 As the weather grew colder and McCunn's supplies began running low in early August, when the expected plane had not arrived, he wrote in his diary, "I think I should have used more foresight about arranging my departure.
 I'll soon find out."
 Apparently McCunn's pilot friend had told McCunn that he might be working in Anchorage at the end of the summer and that McCunn should not count on his help; according to the pilot friend, McCunn had given him money to repair his plane and to fly him into (but not out of) the remote site.
 McCunn's campsite also was off the regular air traffic route, so he could not count on any planes passing by.